Financial Breakfast on February 14: The US dollar fell amid market consolidation, waiting for the release of US inflation data Provider FX678

 In 2022, the number of charging infrastructure in my country will reach 5.2 million units, a year-on-year increase of nearly 100%

 According to Liang Changxin, spokesman of the National Energy Administration, the number of charging infrastructure in my country will reach 5.2 million in 2022, a year-on-year increase of nearly 100%.
-Among them, the public charging infrastructure increased by about 650,000 units, and the cumulative number reached 1.8 million; the private charging infrastructure increased by about 1.9 million units, and the cumulative number exceeded 3.4 million units.
+Among them, the public charging infrastructure increased by regarding 650,000 units, and the cumulative number reached 1.8 million; the private charging infrastructure increased by regarding 1.9 million units, and the cumulative number exceeded 3.4 million units.
 Liang Changxin said that my country’s charging market is showing a trend of diversified development.
 At present, there are more than 3,000 companies operating various charging piles.
 The charging volume of electric vehicles continues to grow, and the annual charging volume in 2022 will exceed 40 billion kWh, a year-on-year increase of more than 85%.

 India’s inflation intensified, and the CPI returned to the “6 era” in January